What is CBL?

 The ultimate goal of a CBL facilitator is to help students become self-directed learners.
 This is accomplished through:

-• Fostering a student-centered, small-group, learning environment through guided facilitation of core concepts and clinical decision reasoning by collaboration and consensus.
+- Fostering a student-centered, small-group learning environment where core concepts and clinical reasoning are explored through collaboration and consensus.

-• Assessment of students for strengths and areas for growth through in-person meetings and formal Work Based Assessment (WBA) rubrics.
+- Assessment of students for strengths and areas for growth through in-person meetings and formal Workplace-based Assessments (WBA).

 CBL facilitators are process experts who help students develop skills needed for self-directed and collaborative learning.
 While facilitators must be familiar with the case content to successfully guide students, they are not content experts.

-• Read the case preview prior to the Monday session.
+- Read the case preview prior to the first session of each case.

-• Arrive at each session prepared to discuss all group learning issues and case questions with appropriate citations from a variety of literature sources.
+- Arrive at each session on time prepared to discuss all group learning issues and case questions with appropriate citations from a variety of literature sources.

-• Give and receive feedback to peers and faculty a professional manner.
+- Give and receive feedback in a professional manner.

 Need help?